-- 1. THAT the zoning map is amended to change the zoning from Agricultural General (AG) and Environmental Protection (EP) to:
+- 1. THAT the zoning map is amended to change the zoning from Agricultural General (AG) and Residential Rural (RR) to:

 - i.
-Neighbourhood Residential (R5); and,
+Neighbourhood Residential (R5);

 - ii.
-Neighbourhood Mixed-use (NMU);
+Neighbourhood Mixed Use (NMU);

+- iii.
+Open Space (OS); and

+- iv.
+Environmental Protection (EP)

 in accordance with Schedule "A" attached to this By-law.